 The most significant improvement for districts and schools under the ESEA Flexibility Waiver is reflected in the new accountability system described in Principle 2 below, and on the Multiple Measurements Rating (MMR) page.
 The waiver allowed the state to develop a better, fairer accountability system that moves beyond the Adequate Yearly Progress (AYP) system under NCLB.

-The original waiver approval from the U.S. Department of Education was for the 2012-2013 and 2013-2014 school years.
-Minnesota has been approved for a waiver extension through 2014-2015.
+The original waiver approval from the U.S. Department of Education (USED) was for the 2012-2013 and 2013-2014 school years.
+In July 2014, Minnesota was approved for a waiver extension through 2014-2015.
+Lastly, in March 2015, USED approved Minnesota’s waiver renewal for four years, through the 2018-2019 school year.
 View the approved waiver and accompanying documentation on the U.S. Department of Education website.

 Career- and College-Ready Expectations for All Students.
 States that received an ESEA Flexibility Waiver demonstrated that they are committed to preparing all students for success in college and careers in the 21st century by adopting statewide career- and college-ready standards in reading/language arts and math.
 High-quality assessments aligned to the state academic standards are to be administered in grades 3-8 and at least once in high school.